 2 – Healthy diet ideas for kids

-- After the festive season’s treats have gone, it is a good time to clean out the refrigerator and pantry and restock with healthier choices for the whole family
+- We can all admit that snacking in isolation has been constant, so now is a good time to clean out the refrigerator and pantry, and restock with healthier choices for the whole family.

-- Read labels to see how much hidden sugar is in manufactured foods such as flavored yoghurts
+- Read labels to see how much hidden sugar is in manufactured foods such as flavoured yoghurts and fruit juices.

 - Plan nutritious lunch-box menus and make shopping lists so you can stock up as school starts.

-- Choose wholegrain breads or wraps for sandwiches, carrot, celery and cucumber sticks to dip into hummus or other healthy dips, plus fresh fruit.
-Freeze plain water in bottles to keep lunches cool
+- Choose wholegrain breads or wraps for sandwiches.
+Cut up carrot, celery and cucumber sticks to dip into hummus or other healthy dips, and give them daily fresh fruit.
+Freeze plain water in bottles to keep lunches cool.

 3 – Dental schedule tips

-- Book in your child’s dental check while they’re on holidays so you have time to treat any issues before they’re back at school
+- With dental restrictions down to level 1, that means you can book in your child’s dental check so you have time to treat any issues before they’re back at school.

 - If your child needs any longer-term dental treatment, such as orthodontics, plan it with your National Dental Care dentist around their school program